stefangrund/eay.cc-static-archive/README.md

 ## About Stefan and eay.cc

-[Stefan Grund](https://stefangrund.eu/), born in 1985, is a media scientist, developer and entrepreneur from Cologne, Germany.
-He is the CEO of [Hypercode](https://hypercode.de/), a digital product studio, which focuses on creating high-quality web and mobile apps.
-Stefan, whose online alias is “eay“, started blogging in 2003.
-He writes about media, pop culture, technology and their intersection.
+[Stefan Grund](https://stefangrund.eu/), born in 1985, is an entrepreneur, developer and media scientist from Cologne, Germany.
+He is the CEO and co-founder of [Hypercode](https://hypercode.de/), a digital product studio, which focuses on creating high-quality web and mobile apps.
+Stefan, whose online alias is “eay“, started blogging on [eay.cc](https://eay.cc/) in 2003.
+In his mostly German blog he writes about media, pop culture, technology and their intersection.

 ## Setup